POLICY REVISION IMPLEMENTED ON 01/06/2022

 Where someone attending the church is known to have a conviction or convictions of violence or sexual harm to children or adults, a person who is accused of a violent or sexual offence or a person whose behaviour is of concern and they have ignored advice then whilst extending friendship to the individual, the LT in its commitment to the protection of all vulnerable people will meet with the individual and discuss boundaries that the person will be expected to keep.

-At least two members of the LT and one of the Safeguarding Leaders with meet with the person and or professionals and establish boundaries for the conduct of the individual laid down in a signed contract (Form 6).
+At least two members of the LT and one of the Safeguarding Leaders meet with the person and or professionals and establish boundaries for the conduct of the individual laid down in a signed contract (Form 6).

-Writing and managing a contract with;
+Writing and managing a contract with.

 STAGE 1 – CALLING A MEETING